jsguides

-Generators are a powerful ES6 feature that lets you create functions capable of pausing execution and producing values on demand.
-Unlike regular functions that run to completion, generators can yield multiple values over time, suspend between those yields, and resume later.
-This makes them perfect for working with sequences, lazy evaluation, and async patterns.
+JavaScript generators and iterators arrived with ES6 and changed how JavaScript handles sequences.
+A generator is a function that can pause execution and produce values on demand.
+Unlike regular functions that run to completion, generators can yield multiple values over time, suspend between yields, and resume later.
+This makes them ideal for lazy evaluation, infinite sequences, and custom iteration patterns.

 What Is a Generator?